 During the spring of 2001, the ineffectiveness of the customer-specific OFOs required PG&E to implement receipt point capacity allocations on three occasions.
-As a result, since the end of May 2001, PG&E has decided to call system-wide high-inventory OFOs even when the customer-specific OFO criteria were met.7 By calling system-wide OFOs, PG&E expects to avoid the disruptive market impacts associated with a receipt point capacity allocation.
+As a result, since the end of May 2001, PG&E has decided to call system-wide high-inventory OFOs even when the customer-specific OFO criteria were met.
+By calling system-wide OFOs, PG&E expects to avoid the disruptive market impacts associated with a receipt point capacity allocation.
 When pipeline inventory levels dictate the need for a high inventory OFO, PG&E plans to call system-wide OFOs.
-As market conditions change, PG&E will continue to evaluate this issue.
 For low inventory OFOs, PG&E will continue to apply and use the customer-specific OFO criteria.

-During October 2004 PG&E experimented with calling customer-specific OFOs under certain high inventory conditions, as an alternative to receipt point capacity allocations.
-When unexpected gas supply increases occurred after the timely nomination cycle (and after the "normal" OFO notification time of 7:30 am), PG&E elected to call customer-specific OFOs in an effort to reduce the pipeline inventory.
-These seemed to be marginally effective - PG&E avoided implementing a receipt point capacity allocation, however a system-wide OFO was called on the following day in two of the three events.
+Beginning in October 2004, PG&E experimented with calling high inventory customer-specific OFOs after the usual OFO notification timeline under certain conditions.
+When the forecast level of gas supply unexpectedly increases after (and typically as a result of) the timely cycle nominations (and after the "normal" OFO notification time of 7:30 a.m.), PG&E elected to call customer-specific OFOs in an effort to reduce the pipeline inventory.
+The effectiveness of these

-5 This data is required by Sections C.1.f.(2), (3), (4), and (5) of the OFO Settlement.
+This data is required by Sections C.1.f.(2), (3), (4), and (5) of the OFO Settlement.

-6 The OFO Settlement Agreement specified that the quarterly OFO report would contain "any proposed changes to any OFO and balancing procedures and/or methodology addressed in this Settlement."
+The OFO Settlement Agreement specified that the quarterly OFO report would contain "any proposed changes to any OFO and balancing procedures and/or methodology addressed in this Settlement."
 See Section C.1.f.6, page 5.